 1. How will reviewers be instructed to evaluate the PEDP?

 PEDP considerations will be included in each of the scored review criteria (Significance, Innovation, Investigators, Approach, and Environment).
 Reviewers are asked to consider the strengths and weaknesses associated with each of the review criteria and weigh them appropriately.
 Thus, the PEDP evaluation will contribute to the criterion scores and overall impact score of each application.
-It is expected that a PEDP judged by reviewers as insufficient, would result in poorer criterion score(s) and overall impact score.
+It is expected that a PEDP judged by reviewers as insufficient can negatively impact criterion score(s) and overall impact score.

 2. What will happen to an application with its PEDP judged by reviewers as insufficient?